Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Explicit computations

 \subsection{The case $n=5$}

+This case was studied using the Julia package \texttt{OSCAR}~\cite{OSCAR-book} and the \texttt{Polymake.jl} package, whose methods were used to find sample inner points of the maximal cones of the arrangement, which are recorded in \Cref{tab:metrics5_gen}.
 The characteristic polynomial of the Wasserstein arrangement~$\CA{5}$ is $\chi_{\CA{5}}(t)=t^{10} - 15t^9 + 90t^8 - 260t^7 + 350t^6 - 166t^5$ which does not factor over the integers.
-Thus by Zaslavsky's theorem, the arrangement~$\CA{5}$ has $882$ chambers which agrees with the number of maximal cones of the fan $\GPF{5}$.
+Thus by Zaslavsky's theorem, the arrangement~$\CA{5}$ has $882$ chambers which agrees with the number of maximal cones of the fan $\GPF{5}$~\cite{Zas75}.
 There are 12 generic KRW polytopes up to symmetry that are pairwise not isomorphic.
-The $f$-vector of these polytopes is (20 90 140 70), as was proved in \cite{GordonPetrov}.
+The $f$-vector of these polytopes is the vector $(20\,\, 90\,\, 140\,\, 70)$, as was proved in \cite{GordonPetrov}.
+We give a description of these metrics in ~\Cref{sec:gen_5_metrics}.

 Moreover, there are 65 combinatorial types of strict but not generic KRW polytopes.
-We computed these using the \texttt{polymake}~\cite{polymake}] hyperplane arrangement package~\cite{polymake_arrangements} by enumerating all cells of the Wasserstein arrangement.
+We computed these using the \texttt{polymake}~\cite{polymake} hyperplane arrangement package~\cite{polymake_arrangements} by enumerating all cells of the Wasserstein arrangement.
 We record descriptions of these 65 combinatorial types and their metrics in~\Cref{sec:strict}.

-Now, we proceed with a description of the $12$ combinatorial types of generic KRW polytopes.
-The encoding of the chambers is to be understood as follows: The even cycles on 5 points are just the 4-cycles.
-Each 4-cycle can be encoded with the notation as seen in Figure \ref{fig:arrangement4} by the cyclic permutations of length two.
-Consider the following matrix.
-The $i$-row of this matrix contains the cycles on the ground set $[5]\backslash \{i\}$.
-For example $M_{12}$ encodes the cycle $[2,3,5,4]$, whereas $M_{22}$ encodes the cycle $[1,3,5,4]$.

-Again using Figure \ref{fig:arrangement4}, we define the side of the horizontal pair of edges to be positive and can thus encode the structure of the chamber in a $(5\times 3)$-matrix with 1, -1 entries according to the sign of the chamber regarding the hyperplane specified by the above encoding.

-The symmetric group $S_5$ acts on the chambers by coordinate permutation.
-The number of chambers yielding the same metric as a given chamber is 120 divided by the order of the stabilizer of the chamber under this action.

-In particular, two chambers yield combinatorially equivalent polytopes if and only if there is $\sigma \in S_5$ mapping one chamber to the other.